Autism Spectrum Disorder

 Autism Brains Work Differently

 Autism spectrum disorder is one of the fastest growing developmental disorders in the U.S. today.
-Early brain development is affected by ASD, including the way neurons communicate with one another.
-However, there is not just one brain problem found in ASD—there are 8 to 10 suspected factors that can influence abnormal brain function.
-During the past three decades, Amen Clinics has seen more than 1,000 children and adults with ASD.
+Early brain development is affected by ASD, including the way neurons communicate with one another leading to a wide array of problems including difficulty with everyday skills.
+However, there is not just one brain problem found in adults and children with autism—there are 8 to 10 suspected factors that can influence abnormal brain function leading to this developmental disability.
+During the past three decades, Amen Clinics has seen more than 1,000 children and adults with an autism diagnosis.
 The SPECT imaging studies of these patients reveal that their brain patterns tend to have areas of high activity, low activity, or areas of both in some cases.
+Knowing a patient’s brain pattern can lead to more effective treatment options.

 Healthy Brain Scan